-The Scottish construction industry employs around 170,000 people, equating to 10% of all Scottish jobs.
+The Scottish construction industry employs around 177,000 people, equating to around 6.6% of the Scottish workforce.

 There are over 150 occupations in construction and the built environment, in areas including: architecture, building technology and management, civil and structural engineering, construction crafts, landscape architecture, surveying and town and regional planning.

 Jobs range from management to technician and craft roles, all requiring a wide variety of skills, and offering a wide range of opportunities and experience.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 From 2019 to 2023 it is predicted that employment in the Scottish construction industry will have small stable growth at a rate of 0.5% per year (but lower than the UK growth projection of 1.3% per year for this period).
 This shows that Scottish employment will see a slight increase from 228,200 in 2019 to 228,900 by 2023.